For an accessible version or to translate, visit:

 temperature

-How can your young person balance their energy input and energy output to be healthy and well
+How can your young person balance their energy input and energy output to be healthy and well?

-This is where the concepts of Intuitive Eating and Mindful Eating come in
+This is where the concepts of intuitive eating and mindful eating come in.

-Intuitive Eating is: Trusting your inner body wisdom to make choices around food that feel good in your body, without judgment and without influence from diet culture.
+Intuitive eating is: Trusting your inner body wisdom to make choices around food that feel good in your body, without judgment and without influence from diet culture.

-Mindful Eating is: An approach to food that focuses on being fully present while you’re eating.
+Mindful eating is: An approach to food that focuses on being fully present while you’re eating.
 It also increases awareness of your thoughts, senses

-and feelings during and after you eat
+and feelings during and after you eat.

-What is Intuitive Eating?
+What is intuitive eating?

 Rejecting diet culture

-Listen to your bodies
+Listening to your body's

 hunger and fullness signals

-Avoid food rules
+Avoiding food rules

 Permission to eat all food